nklabs/libnklabs/README.md

 # Example applications

-Example applications for STM32 and ATSAM can be found in a different repository, here:
+Example applications for STM32 and ATSAM ARM processors can be found in a different repository, here:

 [libnklabs-examples](https://github.com/nklabs/libnklabs-examples)

-An example application for AVR can be found here:
+An example application for Atmel 8-bit AVR MCUs can be found here:

 [libnklabs-avr](https://github.com/nklabs/libnklabs-avr)